JedimEmO/dominator-book/src/introduction/hello_world.md

 ## The rest of the tutorials

-To avoid having too many tutorial applications (and their corresponding node_modules occupying ludicrous amounts of drive space), the rest of the tutorial code will reside in the 'tutorials/all_the_others' folder.
+To avoid having too many tutorial applications (and their corresponding node_modules occupying ludicrous amounts of drive space), the rest of the tutorial code will reside in the `tutorials/all_the_others` folder.

-Inside of this application there is a sub-folder named 'tutorials', which in turn contains one sub folder for each tutorial we will be referencing.
+Inside of this application there is a sub-folder named `tutorials`, which in turn contains one sub folder for each tutorial we will be referencing.

 When you run this application, the web page contains a tabbed view of all the tutorials, so you can switch between them on the fly.